Skip to content

 Enclosed Track VS Open Track Spearguns

-Spearguns can be divided into an endless collection of categories.
-One of these splits is enclosed track and open track spearguns.
-Divers need to pick which style speargun track they prefer.
-Divers can have strong opinions on what they prefer and why.
+Spearguns can be divided into endless categories.
+One of these splits is enclosed track vs. open track spearguns.
+Divers need to pick which style speargun track they prefer, and most have strong opinions on what they prefer and why.
 We will be breaking these down and looking at the benefits and problems with each.
-Both have their place and value.
-Choosing one compared to the other can have big impacts on how the speargun shoots, and how a dive has to aim.
+Choosing one compared to the other can have big impacts on how the speargun shoots, and how a diver has to aim.

 Enclosed Track Spearguns Benefits

 Enclosed tracks are more accurate than open track spearguns.
-This is the result of shaft whip.
+This is because open tracks experience a phenomenon called "shaft whip".
 Shaft whip is the result of the back of the spear shaft trying to catch up with the front of the spear shaft as soon as the trigger is pulled.
-With an enclosed track the shaft has nowhere to flex.
-All of the energy is force to where the speargun is pointed.
+With an enclosed track, the shaft has nowhere to flex.
+All of the energy then is forced in the direction that the speargun is pointed.
 These benefits are increased as more power/ bands are added to the gun.
 So, once you have three or more bands it becomes very important to have an enclosed track.
-That is why most bluewater guns have enclosed tracks.
+That is why a lot of bluewater guns have enclosed tracks.

 Problems with Enclosed Tracks

 There are only a few problems with enclosed tracks.
-One of the biggest complaints is that they are harder to load than open track spearguns.
-This really only applies to starting the loading process.
-Once the spear shaft is in the track it slides directly into the trigger mechanism.
+One of the biggest complaints is that they are harder to load than open track spearguns because you have to put the spear into the front of the gun and slide it back.
+However, this qualm really only applies to starting the loading process.
+Once the spear shaft is in the track, it slides directly into the trigger mechanism.
 The other issue can be an actual issue with the function of the speargun.
-If you are using an enclosed track speargun in confined spaces you need to make sure the spear shaft clears the entire track when you pull the trigger.
-If the spear shaft is still in the track and inside a fish the track can get busted apart by a struggling fish.
+If you are using an enclosed track speargun in confined spaces, you need to make sure the spear shaft clears the entire track when the gun is shot.
+If the spear shaft is still in the track and inside a fish, the track can get busted apart by a struggling fish.

 Benefits of Open Track Spearguns